How does a Google search work?

 Google’s algorithm is series of complex computer programs used to rank websites and determine which ones to display in Search Engine Results Pages — better known as “SERPs.”

-The goal of a Google search or algorithm is simple…to provide every single person who performs a search with an ordered list of the most relevant websites for their query.
+The goal of Google’s algorithm is simple…to provide every single person who performs a search with an ordered list of the most relevant websites for their query.

 How does Google decide how to rank sites?

 The algorithm itself is a top secret formula that Google updates all the time.
 As they develop ways to better rank websites and show the results that will most help searchers, their algorithm changes.
 While no one knows exactly which factors Google takes into consideration or how much weight each one is given, we do know that they look at the following aspects to rank websites:

 - Quality of the website content

 - Freshness of content and how often site is updated

 - Number and quality of websites linking to site